dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-pdf2dcm/README.md

      -f <xml-file>                    specify included DICOM attributes by XML presentation in <xml-file>
      -h,--help                        display this help and exit
-     -m <[seq/]attr=value>            specify included DICOM Attribute. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
+     -m <[seq.]attr=value>            specify included DICOM Attribute. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
                                       Attributes in nested Datasets can be
                                       specified by including the keyword/tag
                                       value of the sequence attribute, e.g.
-                                      00400275/00400009 for Scheduled
+                                      00400275.00400009 for Scheduled
                                       Procedure Step ID in the Request
                                       Attributes Sequence.
 Overrides DICOM
                                       attributes specified by -f <xml-file>
      -V,--version                     output version information and exit
     -
     Example 1: pdf2dcm -f metadata.xml file.pdf object.dcm
-    => Encapulate PDF document with DICOM attributes specified in metadata.xml into DICOM Object.
+    => Encapsulate PDF document with DICOM attributes specified in metadata.xml into DICOM Object.
     -
     Example 2: pdf2dcm -f metadata.xml cda.xml object.dcm
-    => Encapulate CDA file by first generating metadata from etc/pdf2dcm/encapsulatedCDAMetadata.xml and then adding DICOM attributes
+    => Encapsulate CDA file by first generating metadata from etc/pdf2dcm/encapsulatedCDAMetadata.xml and then adding DICOM attributes
     specified in metadata.xml into DICOM Object.
     -
     Example 3: pdf2dcm -f metadata.xml --contentType model/stl stl.xml
     stlObject.dcm
-    => Encapulate STL file by first generating metadata from etc/pdf2dcm/encapsulatedSTLMetadata.xml and then adding DICOM attributes
+    => Encapsulate STL file by first generating metadata from etc/pdf2dcm/encapsulatedSTLMetadata.xml and then adding DICOM attributes
     specified in metadata.xml into DICOM Object.
 Additionally content type of the file returned by system will be ignored and instead specified content